 Remember, SWIFT is only a messaging system – no settlement is involved.
-The two key elements of the SWIFT system are (1) the financial institutions’ identifiers and (2) the message types.
+The two key elements of the SWIFT system are:

 Financial Institution Identifier: BIC

-Each financial institution involved in a SWIFT message is identified by a “BIC” or Business Identifier Code.
+Each financial institution involved in a SWIFT message is identified by a Business Identifier Code (BIC).

 The BIC is an alpha-numeric code of eight to eleven characters.
 Financial institutions may establish different BICs to use with specific types of messages, or for other internal accounting purposes.
 For example, Bank of America N.A. has forty-four BICs.
 Here are three:

-SWIFT provides a searchable database of all BICs used on its network, available at https://www2.swift.com/bsl/.
+SWIFT provides a searchable database of all BICs used on its network, available on its site.
 The database provides the full name of the institution, its address, and the meaning of any branch identifier.
-For example, the Bank of America branch identifier “FPS” represents “funds processing system” according to the SWIFT database.
+For example, according to the SWIFT database, the Bank of America branch identifier “FPS” represents “funds processing system.”

 SWIFT Message Types